 - Floss your teeth once a day.
 Flossing helps you to eliminate 30% of the remaining plaque between the teeth, inaccessible to brushing.
 You can also use an interdental brush if your teeth are not tight.
 Oral irrigator will also be effective.
 A study has shown that oral irrigator reduces inflammation of the gums.

-- Ask your dentist if you should use a mouthwash.
-The mouthwash is an antiseptic solution that eliminates aggressive bacteria from our mouth responsible for gum disease.
+- Ask your dentist if you should use mouthwash.
+It is an antiseptic solution that eliminates aggressive bacteria from our mouth responsible for gum disease.
 But the mouthwash should not be used continuously, hence the importance of asking your dentist's advice.

 - Stop smoking.
 Tobacco is a risk factor for gum disease and receding gums causing the exposure of the dental roots and thus the appearance of caries.
 Balance your diet by avoiding the excessive consumption of sugary foods and reducing the number of daily meals.